Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis

-\SM{ Given the competitive performance of the Lexicon-Only (LexO) method to Machine-Learning (ML) approaches, and the many benefits of the LexO method such as their interpretability, not requiring domain specific data, and their ease of translation into other languages, we now explore whether high-quality emotion arcs can be created for low-resourced languages using automatic translations of English emotion lexicons.
-Specifically, we make use of translations of the NRC lexicons from English into the language of interest and perform similar experiments as described in the previous section.\footnote{The NRC Emotion and VAD Lexicon packages come with translations into over 100 languages.
-We make use of the latest version that includes translations obtained using Google Translate in 2022.} We explore bin sizes of 400 and 500 as well, as we expect that instance-level accuracy will be lower in the translated-lexicon case.
+Given the competitive performance of the Lexicon-Only (LexO) method, and the many benefits of the LexO method such as their simplicity and interpretability, we now explore whether high-quality emotion arcs can be created for low-resourced languages using automatic translations of English emotion lexicons.
+Specifically, we make use of translations of the NRC lexicons from English into the language of interest and perform similar experiments as described in the previous section.\footnote{The NRC Emotion and VAD Lexicon packages come with translations into over 100 languages.} We explore bin sizes of 400 and 500 as well, as we expect that instance-level accuracy will be lower in the translated-lexicon case.

 We would like to note that automatic translations may not be available for many very low resource languages.
 Currently, Google Translate has functionality to translate across about 120 languages.
-This may seem large (and it is indeed a massive improvement over where things stood just a decade back), but thousands of languages still remain on the other side of the digital divide.
+This may seem large (and it is indeed a massive improvement from just a decade back), but thousands of languages still remain on the other side of the digital divide.
 Thus, even requiring word translations is a significant limitation for many languages.